-- + Utilize a nurse driven protocol such as a diarrhea decision tree (see Appendices VII and III) to trigger contact precautions and C. difficile testing. - + Develop a process for rapidly providing test results to the patient care area to ensure isolation precautions are initiated promptly. - + Establish standard processes for staff, patient, family and visitor hand hygiene, and monitor compliance. - + Establish cleaning protocols for cleaning solutions that are effective against C. difficile spores. - + Develop equipment cleaning and disinfection procedures specifying assignments and appropriate use (e.g., determine who cleans what and how). - + Adopt protocols for monitoring effectiveness of environmental cleaning. - + Develop checklists to use when auditing and evaluating cleaning practices (see Appendix X).
+- > Use a nurse-driven protocol such as a diarrhea decision tree (see Appendices VIII, IX and X) to trigger contact precautions and CDI testing. - > Develop a process for rapidly providing test results to the patient care area to ensure isolation precautions are initiated promptly. - > Establish standard processes for staff, patient, families and visitors to practice hand hygiene, and monitor compliance. - > Establish cleaning protocols for cleaning solutions that are effective against CDI spores. - > Develop equipment cleaning and disinfection procedures specifying assignments and appropriate use (e.g., determine who cleans what and how). - > Adopt protocols for monitoring effectiveness of environmental cleaning. - > Develop checklists to use when auditing and evaluating cleaning practices (see Appendix X).